EMPLOYMENT HISTORY

 Gul Wetsuits, UK; Rolex, UK; Apex Regulators, UK; Dive-Rite, USA; US Divers, USA;

-Aqualung USA, (Barcardi, Mexico, funds to purchase a research microscope (not rum)), Hydrolab, Onsett Computers
+Aqualung USA, Hydrolab, (Barcardi, Mexico, funds to purchase a research microscope

 TEACHING INTERESTS

-Geology, Carbonate Sedimentary Petrology, Earth History and Evolution, Introduction to
+Geology, Environmental Hazards, Carbonate Petrology, Earth History and Evolution,

 RESEARCH INTERESTS

-Biogeochemistry of carbonate deposits of the Bahamas and Australia; Sedimentary Petrology of Carbonates, Soil formation in the Bahamas, Forensic Geology, Cave Hydrogeochemistry in the Bahamas and Australia, Geoarcheological within the caves of the Bahamas, and International and National Environmental Law
+Biogeochemistry, microbiology of carbonate deposits and airborne dust particles; Isotope Geology, Sedimentary Petrology of Carbonates, Soil formation in the Bahamas, working on generating a background metal standard for San Diego formations and other state in the US., Forensic Geology, Cave Hydrogeochemistry, Geoarcheological within the caves of the Bahamas, and International and National Environmental and Maritime Law, and Animal Rights Law.

 SKILLS